 You will get to know the functions and technology of the vehicles.
 You will explore the full scope of the topic and recognize the connections between the different factors.
 In the end, you will recognize potential for improvement and weigh up options for action.

 You will learn things that will help you in your job.

-I’ll explain what’s worth knowing in an entertaining and easy-to-understand way so that you can enjoy reading.
+I’ll explain what’s worth knowing.
+It should be provided in an entertaining and easy-to-understand way so that you can enjoy reading.

 In this article, I will give you a comprehensive overview of the entire topic.

 It serves as a guide through the material and will help you to choose your focal points and to guide you to further information in other articles.